Max Verstappen aims for another win in Barcelona; Sainz hopes to showcase talents at home race | TSN

 Verstappen aims for another win in Barcelona; Sainz hopes to showcase talents at home race

-MONTMELO, Spain (AP) — Max Verstappen will be out to quash any hopes that his Red Bull could be beatable at the Spanish Grand Prix this weekend, where the three-time world champion enjoyed his breakout as a teenager and has won for the past two years.
+MONTMELO, Spain (AP) — The Spanish Grand Prix is where Max Verstappen broke through as a teenager and has gone on to win the past two years.
+It's the perfect place to suppress any hopes his Red Bull could be beatable.

-The race just north of Barcelona kicks off a run of three grand prix in as many weeks and five in a six-week span.
-Given that tight schedule, teams will have less time to tweak their cars.
+The race just north of Barcelona this weekend kicks off a run of three grand prix in as many weeks and five in a six-week span.
+Given that tight schedule, Formula 1 teams have less time to tweak their cars.
 So the upgrades they are bringing to Spain could be key to determining who has the edge as the summer heats up.

-Verstappen has won six of the nine races so far this season and recorded his 60th career win in Montreal two weeks ago.
-Overall, the 26-year-old Dutchman has won 50 of the last 75 events and holds a 56-point over Ferrari's Charles Leclerc going into Sunday’s race.
+Verstappen has won six of the nine races this season and recorded his 60th career win in Montreal two weeks ago.
+Overall, the Dutchman has won 50 of the last 75 races and holds a 56-point lead over Ferrari's Charles Leclerc going into Sunday’s race.

-While some races have practically been over once Verstappen sped off the starting line, there have been signs that his chasers could at least make this season a bit more interesting.
+Some races have been practically over once Verstappen sped off the starting line, but there have been signs that his chasers could at least make this season a bit more interesting.

-Both Mercedes and McLaren led the pace during stretches of the Canadian GP before Verstappen steered clear.
-And two of the last four races have gone to other drivers: McLaren’s Lando Norris won in Miami after Verstappen clipped a chicane and had to pit, while Leclerc won in his home race in Monaco.
+Mercedes and McLaren led the pace for some of the Canadian GP before Verstappen steered clear.
+And two of the last four races have gone to other drivers: McLaren’s Lando Norris won in Miami after Verstappen clipped a chicane and had to pit, and Leclerc won his home race in Monaco.

 Spain, however, usually lets the flat-out fastest cars dominate.
-Twenty-four of 33 races here have been won by pole sitters, and no driver has won from starting further back than fifth.
-It is also well known to drivers because pre-season testing used to be held here.
+Twenty-four of 33 races here have been won by pole-sitters, and no driver has won from starting farther back than fifth.
+It is also well known to drivers because preseason testing used to be held here.

-The 4.6-kilometer Barcelona-Catalunya Circuit was made even more fit for speed last year when a chicane that was unpopular among drivers was replaced by two fast turns head of the main straightaway.
+The 4.6-kilometer Barcelona-Catalunya Circuit was made even more fit for speed last year when a chicane that was unpopular among drivers was replaced by two fast turns ahead of the main straightaway.

-“I think it’s always very tricky, in a way of course exciting,” Verstappen said about the state of the competition before practice started for the race on Friday.

-Verstappen has fond memories of a track where he showed the stuff of a future champion by winning the 2016 Spanish GP on his Red Bull debut.
+Verstappen has fond memories of the track where he showed the stuff of a future champion by winning the 2016 Spanish GP on his Red Bull debut.
 That made him F1’s youngest race winner at age 18.
-He also scored wins here the last two seasons.
+He added wins here in 2022 and 2023.

-In Canada, Norris lamented not having taken his chance to get a second win.
-Now he hopes McLaren can match the Red Bulls for pure speed.
+In Canada, Norris lamented not taking his chance to get a second win.
+He hopes McLaren can match the Red Bulls for pure speed.

-“The whole season we’ve been strong, at every race,” Norris said on.
-“If we can get the car performing like it has done in the past on high-speed circuits, and then I’ll be confident that we can.
+“The whole season we’ve been strong, at every race,” Norris said.
+“If we can get the car performing like it has done in the past on high-speed circuits, then I’ll be confident.
 We should be able to fight.”

 For Mercedes’ George Russell, who finished third in Montreal, a good result here should translate into better things to come.

-“I think this is going to be a real test and if we can be fast this weekend, that bodes really well for the season,” Russell said.
+“This is going to be a real test, and if we can be fast this weekend that bodes really well for the season,” Russell said.

-Ferrari is looking to bounce back from a frustrating weekend Canada, when both Leclerc and Carlos Sainz struggled in qualifying and then neither were able to finish the race.
+Ferrari seeks to bounce back from a frustrating weekend in Canada, where Leclerc and Carlos Sainz struggled in qualifying and neither finished the race.

 Sainz's showcase

 With Fernando Alonso’s Aston Martin so far unable to reproduce their fine 2023 season, the home fans will likely place their faith in Sainz.
-He is trying to claim his second race of the season after winning the Australian GP in March, when an engine fire knocked Verstappen out.
+He is trying to claim his second win of the season after the Australian GP in March, when an engine fire knocked out Verstappen.

 Sainz is the best driver who does not have a seat guaranteed for next season, after seven-time champion Lewis Hamilton agreed to switch Mercedes for Ferrari in 2025.
 So Sainz is in need of strong performances, especially ahead of teammate Leclerc, to showcase his talent.